erik-de-bont/bitcoind/README.md

 Update Info
 ------------
-2022.12.12 : Upgrade bitcoind in docker image from version 0.23 to 0.24
-2022.08.13 : Added bitcoind 0.23 riscv64 version
+2023.01.03: Upgrade bitcoind in docker image from version 0.24 to 24.01 (new version number format) 2022.12.12 : Upgrade bitcoind in docker image from version 0.23 to 0.24 2022.08.13 : Added bitcoind 0.23 riscv64 version
 2022.07.21 : Upgrade bitcoind in docker image from version 0.21.0 to 0.23